winesapOS/winesapOS/CONTRIBUTING.md

 $ sudo dd if=/var/lib/libvirt/images/winesapos.img of=/dev/<DEVICE>
 ```

-Manual tests:
+Manual tests for each image type:

+- Hardware
+    - Use all GPU vendors: AMD, Intel, and NVIDIA.
+        - Play games to ensure that the graphics drivers are working.
+    - Use desktop, laptop, and handheld PC devices.
+- Software
+    - First-time setup
+        - Use the recommended defaults.
-- Accept every first-time setup option to install and configure the system.
+        - Separately, on a fresh winesapOS install, accept every first-time setup option.
     - Open and use every program on the desktop.
-- Package Managers
+    - Package managers
         - Discover
             - Install a Flatpak package: `org.gnome.BreakTimer`
         - bauh
             - Install a Pacman package: `nginx`
             - Install a Flatpak package: `org.gabmus.gfeeds`
             - Install an AUR package: `cmatrix-git`
             - Install a Snap package: `lxd`
         - AppImagePool
             - Install an AppImage: `GitNote`
     - Reboot and then use the display manager to launch Gamescope sessions for:
         - Open Gamepad UI
         - Steam

 ##### Upgrades